- Standard of Care

 In the investment of all District funds, the standard of care to be applied to all investments shall be the "prudent person" rule, which states:

 College District investments shall be made with judgment and care under circumstances then prevailing that persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived and optimum liquidity required for operations in the College District.

 III.
 Investment Strategy

 Safety shall be the first priority, adequate liquidity the second, diversification the third, and yield, the fourth.
 All investments shall be made in a manner consistent with this Policy.

-The investment portfolio may be commingled for investments purposes or structured in separate portfolios to address specific purposes.
+The investment portfolio may be commingled for investments purposes or structured in separate portfolios to address specific purposes with the exception of scholarship funds derived from royalties, bonus payments and any other income from leases and contracts from the development of mineral rights shall be invested under a separate investment policy (the Mineral Rights-Scholarship Fund Portfolio Investment Policy) adopted by the Board.
 Commingled funds will recognize the specific uses and unique characteristics of the funds in the portfolio.

 All investments will be made with a clear understanding as to the suitability of the investment to the financial requirements of the College District.
 Within all portfolios the goals of the College District shall be accomplished by purchasing high credit quality, short-to-medium term securities that will retain their marketability and complement each other in a laddered structure.
 Funds not needed for immediate cash flow needs may be extended to longer term investments to enhance overall yield.
 The strategy will be guided by cash flow needs as well as long term goals.